 - Increase VAT revenues for Member States by bringing more supplies within the EU VAT net and reducing fraud.

 In principle, from 1 July 2021, all supplies of goods and services to EU consumers should be taxed where the consumer is located in the EU.
 This is a significant extension of the existing provisions and has the potential to create lots of additional EU VAT compliance and reporting obligations for UK businesses if not proactively managed.

 To help facilitate compliance and reduce the burden of managing EU VAT accounting obligations, new One Stop Shop schemes are being introduced as part of the reforms.
-Through these schemes, eligible traders will be able to register with just one EU tax authority to manage their VAT obligations across the bloc which has the potential to achieve significant administrative and cost savings.
+Through these schemes, eligible businesses will be able to register with just one EU tax authority to manage their VAT obligations across the bloc which has the potential to achieve significant administrative and cost savings.

 There are three different One Stop Shop schemes available.

 The existing Mini One Stop Shop Scheme for a limited range of B2C services is being replaced and any business that is not established in the EU (now including UK suppliers after the UK’s exit from the EU) but which charges EU VAT on services to consumers can now account and pay through the new One Stop Shop.